-In 2015, coauthor Michael McKinney was contacted by TDEC to conduct more thorough and systematic surveys of the area to collect on this apparently persistent satellite population.
-These investigations were conducted at the homeowner's residence, in Hill Place Neighborhood, located in southwest Nashville.
-Properties in this neighborhood have expansive yards and well-maintained landscaping features.
-There are few physical barriers such as privacy fences, roads, or waterways.
-Two surveys of the homeowner's yard, and adjacent yards, were carried out in April 2015, and September 2015.
-These two surveys were extensive at 30 person-hours and 14 person-hours respectively using methods described in Irwin et al. (Irwin et al. 2016).
-These surveys found no living E. rosea but did find 25 shells of individuals dead for some time, indicated by the absence of fresh tissue.
-The presence of juvenile shells among the dead implied that reproduction had occurred.
-As the exhaustive surveys turned up no live individuals on the property or surrounding properties, it was concluded that the population may have become extirpated after 2013, possibly due to two exceptionally cold winters in 2014 and 2015 (Irwin et al. 2016).
-However, in March 2022, nine years after the last live sighting, the same Nashville homeowner discovered a single adult living specimen of E. rosea.
-This prompted two more additional surveys led by coauthor Dana Mills on April 2022, and November 2022, to observe and collect any additional living or dead E. rosea individuals.
+130 In 2015, coauthor Michael McKinney was contacted by TDEC to conduct more thorough and systematic 131 surveys of the area.
+These investigations were conducted at the homeowner's residence, in Hill Place Neighborhood, 132 located in southwest Nashville.
+Properties in this neighborhood have expansive yards and well-maintained landscaping 133 features.
+This property is characterized by mature oak trees that shade the entire backyard, short ornamental shrubs, 134 full-shade groundcover (e.g., English Ivy), and fescue grass.
+Much of the vegetation on this property is not endemic.
+135 They require more water than vegetation native to central Tennessee.
+A permanent irrigation system provides water 136 to the vegetation and maintains a high level of humidity throughout the year.
+There are few physical barriers such as 137 privacy fences, roads, or waterways.

+139 Two surveys of the homeowner's yard, and adjacent yards, were carried out in April 2015, and September 140 2015.
+These two surveys were extensive at 30 person-hours and 14 person-hours respectively using methods described 141 in Irwin et al. (2016).
+These surveys found no living E. rosea but did find 25 shells of individuals dead for some time, 142 indicated by the absence of fresh tissue.
+The presence of juvenile shells among the dead implied that reproduction 143 may have occurred.
+As the exhaustive surveys turned up no live individuals on the property or surrounding properties, 144 it was concluded that the population may have become extirpated after 2013, possibly due to two exceptionally cold 145 winters in 2014 and 2015 (Irwin et al 2016).
+However, in March 2022, nine years after the last live sighting, the same 146 Nashville homeowner discovered a single adult living specimen of E. rosea.
+This prompted two more additional 147 surveys led by coauthor Dana Mills on April 2022, and November 2022, to observe and collect any additional living 148 or dead E. rosea individuals.